heavysixer/node-pptx/readme.md

 ```javascript
 slide.addText({ value:'Hello world', x: 10, y: 0 })
 ```

+## Usage
+The following sections gives a detailed run through of the core features of this library as it relates to creating pptx files.

 ### Presentation Object
 The following sections defines the various ways to read, compose, and write pptx files.